iluvjava/Maths/Notebook 2.0/AMATH 583/OpenMp.md

 }
 ```

-And in this case, we are telling the OpenMP to partition the for loop, and then accumulate to the variable syncrhonously.
+And in this case, we are telling the OpenMP to partition the for loop, and then accumulate to the variable synchronously.